yonasuriv/dev-databank/README.md

 and i will simply follow the same order.
 And All of these are free.
 These are all also compatible as they are officially available in Arch repos.
 So, No issues of compatibility.

+#### BEST DESKTOP ENVIRONMENTS

+### GNOME

+> Gnome is a modern desktop environment, the layout is different from
+> other options but easy and intuitive to learn, it will give your
+> computer a fresh start.

+**Pros:** Modern.
+Highly popular.
+Has been around for a long time and is super easy and stable. seems like a tablet interface which looks more classy.
+Definitely the most popular and nicely documented. good number of extensions ready to be used.

+**Cons:** A bit different from the traditional desktop and can be really heavy on resources.

+### KDE Plasma

+> Plasma desktop environment favors KDE/QT technologies and from all
+> desktops it offers the most complete configurations and options inside
+> a UI.
+The UI resembles Windows layout, if you know Windows inside out
+> and are not overwhelmed with the amount of options available to you
+> then this maybe the one for you.

+**Pros:** Highly customizable.
+Full suite of almost all apps from text editor to Video editor.
+Huge User as well as developer base.

+**Cons:** heavy on resources.
+A bit buggy due to heavy customizable features.

+### MATE

+> Mate provides an intuitive and attractive desktop to Linux users
+> using traditional metaphors.
+MATE is a fork of GNOME 2.

+**Pros:** Simple, Beautiful, Customizable and everything nice

+**Cons:** No Cons except looks a bit traditional.

+### XFCE

+> Xfce is a lightweight desktop environment.
+It aims to be fast and low
+> on system resources, while being rock solid.
+The UI layout resembles
+> Windows OS, if you've never tried Manjaro or Linux before, this is a
+> great starting point.

+**Pros:** Modern and lightweight.
+Has both traditional and modern looks and available to customize.

+**Cons:** Not many complaints here either, but you need to tweak it to make it look more pretty.

+#### OTHER DESKTOP ENVIRONMENTS

 ### Budgie

 > Budgie is a desktop environment designed with the modern user in mind,
 > it focuses on simplicity and elegance.